Getting ready for open enrollment: Evaluating your employee benefits

 Get the most out of employer benefits

 For many people, employer-sponsored benefits are a sizable percentage of their compensation.
-So, it makes financial sense to do the research and planning necessary to maximize the benefits you've earned.
+Therefore, it makes financial sense to do the research and planning necessary to maximize the employee benefits you've earned.
 Some situations that may impact your open enrollment decisions may include:

 - Change in family status